 However, in certain instances, it can make sense for the trustee to sell the home.
 For example, if there are multiple benefactors, the trustee can sell the home and the gains become part of the trust, which will then be distributed to the benefactors as stipulated in the trust.

-Even after the legal aspects are sorted out, selling a home, regardless if you are the grantor or benefactor of a trust, is a time-consuming process.
+Even after the legal aspects of selling property in a trust are sorted out, selling a home, regardless if you are the grantor or benefactor, is a time-consuming process.
 You need to prepare the home for sale, make repairs, hold showings and open houses, look for the right buyer, etc. But, if you want to sell quickly and get top dollar, you can contact SleeveUp Homes.